With a charming old town and historical treasures, it’s no wonder that Heidelberg is a popular destination to visit in Germany.

 During the Thirty Years’ War in the 17th century, the church was plundered when the church’s greatest treasure, the Bibliotheca Palatina, was sent to the Vatican.

-Again, at the end of the 17th century, it was ransacked by the French troops, destroying most of the tombs except for the 15th-century tomb of Elector Ruprecht III and his wife.
+Again, at the end of the 17th century, it was ransacked by the French troops.
+They destroyed most of the tombs except for the 15th-century tomb of Elector Ruprecht III and his wife.